Effective Introduction of Employee Listening Software Starts With the Courtesy of Transparency

 Honestly, it would be the height of delusion to believe that companies don’t have an obligation to ensure that the behavior of their employees adheres to both legal and social standards of maintaining a safe and inclusive workplace.

-However, it would also be the height of delusion to think that because something must be done, that the practice of employee monitoring should not be transparent and openly discussed with everyone in the company.
+However, it would also be the height of delusion to think that because something must be done, that the practice of employee listening should not be transparent and openly discussed with everyone in the company.

-Employee Monitoring Software is Nothing New
+Employee Listening Software is Nothing New

 We are occasionally told: “Our company doesn’t believe in monitoring—we aren’t a monitoring company.”
 But, if you are an enterprise of any scale, then you are a monitoring company.
 Period.

-Closed-circuit televisions, badge and email scanners, browser monitoring, click stream analysis, call center monitoring, corporate card reviews and time clocks are just a few examples of employee behavior monitoring.
+Closed-circuit televisions, badge and email scanners, browser monitoring, click stream analysis, call center monitoring, corporate card reviews and time clocks are just a few examples of employee behavior listening.
 The truth is, when safety or efficiency is on the line, we monitor everything.

 The real question is how much monitoring is appropriate and in what situations.